qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 ```

 This test asserts (using Mockito mocks) that an order is saved in the repository
-and that a notification is sent out, using `notifier` - two quite different
+_and_ that a notification is sent out, using `notifier`.
+These are two quite different
 expected outcomes.

-This test might not look problematic at first, but it is still a bit harder to
+This test might not look problematic at first.
+It is however harder to
-read and a bit more work when it would fail.
+read and more work to figure out what went wrong when it fails.
 In this case the test name already
-hints we are covering two aspects here, but sometimes asserting multiple things
+hints we are covering two aspects.

+> *And* suggests there is a test on each side.

-makes it hard to provide a meaningful name or description.
+Asserting multiple things makes it hard to provide a meaningful name or description.

 We prefer to split up this test into two separate tests.
+A literal split would suggest `savesOrder` and `notifiesOwnerIfPaid`,  but `IfPaid` is significant on the left to, so it becomes `savesOrderIfPaid`.

 ```java
 // Preferably, we split them up: